isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 ART kits will <u>not</u> be provided upon arrival.
 Travellers may use their own self-test kits to administer their ART.
 If they do not have ART kits, they may either bring along a maximum of 20 <a href="https://www.hsa.gov.sg/consumer-safety/articles/covid19_selftests" target="_blank">ART kits authorised for use in Singapore</a> per individual from their country/region of departure, or purchase authorised ART kits from any local clinic, pharmancy, retailer or e-commerce platform.

 If travellers are serving their self-isolation pending their on-arrival COVID-19 PCR test results, they may obtain ART kits via applications such as Grab and foodpanda which offer 24/7 delivery.
 Those residing in hotels can also seek their hotel concierge's assistance to help them obtain ART kits.
 They should <u>not</u> leave their place of accommodation to purchase ART kits prior to receiving their negative PCR test results on Day 1.
-They may only leave their place of accommodation <u>after</u> self-administering their ART on Day 2.
+They may only leave their place of accommodation <u>after</u> self-administering their ART on Days 2, 4, 5 and 6.

 #### 7. What happens if travellers refuse to undergo the on-arrival COVID-19 PCR test?